CI-Problem-Visualizer/JenkinsEC2/README.md

 - An SSH keypair.
 Download the ".pem" file for this keypair and save it to this directory as "ec2_key.pem".
   Run `chmod 400 ec2_key.pem`.
 - A security group.
 Get the identifier for this security group.
 - A subnet.
-Get the identifier for this security group.
+Get the identifier for this subnet.

 1b) For each of these things, you need to update the appropriate parameter entries within `jenkins_server.tf`.